 Dr. Romberg received the B.S.E.E.
 (1997), M.S.
 (1999) and Ph.D.
 (2004) degrees from Rice University in Houston, Texas.
-From fall 2003 until fall 2006, he was a Postdoctoral Scholar in Applied and Computational Mathematics at the California Institute of Technology.
-He spent the summer of 2000 as a researcher at Xerox PARC, the fall of 2003 as a visitor at the Laboratoire Jacques-Louis Lions in Paris, and the fall of 2004 as a Fellow at UCLA's Institute for Pure and Applied Mathematics.
-In fall 2006, he joined the ECE faculty as a member of the Center for Signal and Image Processing.
-In 2008, he received an ONR Young Investigator Award, in 2009 he received a PECASE award and a Packard Fellowship, and in 2010 he was named a Rice University Outstanding Young Engineering Alumnus.
-In 2006-2007, he was a consultant for the TV show "Numb3rs," and from 2008-2011, he was an Associate Editor for the IEEE Transactions on Information Theory.
+From Fall 2003 until Fall 2006, he was a Postdoctoral Scholar in Applied and Computational Mathematics at the California Institute of Technology.
+He spent the Summer of 2000 as a researcher at Xerox PARC, the Fall of 2003 as a visitor at the Laboratoire Jacques-Louis Lions in Paris, and the Fall of 2004 as a Fellow at UCLA's Institute for Pure and Applied Mathematics.
+In the Fall of 2006, he joined the Georgia Tech ECE faculty.
+In 2008 he received an ONR Young Investigator Award, in 2009 he received a PECASE award and a Packard Fellowship, and in 2010 he was named a Rice University Outstanding Young Engineering Alumnus.
+He is currently on the editorial board for the SIAM Journal on the Mathematics of Data Science, and is a Fellow of the IEEE.

 - Imaging inverse problems